Workiva/test_html_builder/README.md

 ```

 If you notice a test failure due to the specific shuffling that occurred during that test
-run, update the test_shuffle_seed to be whatever was output in the test runners log.
+run, update the `randomize_ordering_seed` option to be whatever was output in the test runners log.

 ### Note

-When randomizing the test order it is recommended to ignore the aggregated test file from version
+When randomizing the test order it is recommended to ignore the aggregated test files from version
 control to avoid constant updates.

 ## Contributing